What can you do?

 Ask God to show us the truth of our sin and how we might become agents of God’s justice, mercy, love and re-creation.
 Cry out to God for guidance.
 Listen for the voice of Jesus in meditation, Bible study, worship and conversation to guide our ways.
 Proclaim release, recovery and liberation for the oppressed.

 - The Upper Room has collected resources for the spiritual work of overcoming racism.

 - Prayers for the Healing of a Nation - Discipleship Ministries

 - No justice.
 No peace: Devotion written in response to George Floyd’s murder

 - Turning to God in Days of Trouble is a prayer for difficult days.

 Talk to people within and beyond the church who are doing anti-racism well.
 Ask questions.
 Listen to and respect diverse voices.
 Learn how and where racism shows in your community and how others are harmed by its effects.
 Harness United Methodist and other resources that address institutional racism.

-- The General Commission on Religion and Race offers several video series to encourage discussion.
+- The General Commission on Religion and Race offers resources on their R-Squared website.

 - Discipleship Ministries offers some great resources.